wikimedia/design-codex/packages/codex-docs/component-demos/text-area/text-area.md

 ### Form field

 A TextArea can be wrapped in the Field component to add features like a semantic label, description and help text, validation messages, and more.
-See the [Field](./field.md) page for more information.
+Refer to the [Field](./field.md) page for more information.

 <cdx-demo-wrapper :allow-link-styles="true">
 <template v-slot:demo>